mayconfmelo/min-resume/template/main.typ

 = Objective

-To be hired and work hard to (hopefully) earn a lot of money.
+To be hired and work hard to (hopefully) earn some money.

 = Professional Experience